esl/MongooseIM/doc/developers-guide/accumulators.md

 # Accumulators

-XMPP stanza processing starts in the `ejabberd_c2s` module, which receives the stanza from a socket, or in `ejabberd_s2s_in` which receives stanzas from other MIM clusters.
+XMPP stanza processing starts in the `ejabberd_c2s` module, which receives the stanza from a socket, or in `ejabberd_s2s_in` which receives stanzas from federated XMPP clusters.
 The stanza is processed and eventually it and/or other messages are sent out, either to the original sender, to another c2s process within the same MongooseIM installation, or to another XMPP server.

-At the beginning of the main processing chain an accumulator is created containing the stanza and other values.
+At the beginning of the main processing chain an accumulator is created containing the original stanza, some values extracted from stanza and additional info:

+* ref - a unique reference of the acc, useful for tracing
+* timestamp - current time
+* element - the original stanza
+* name - <<"message">>, <<"presence">> or <<"iq">>
+* type - e.g. <<"set">> (in iq)
+* attrs - attributs of the root xml element of stanza
+* from, to - full jids of sender and recipient in binary form
+* from_jid, to_jid - same as #jid{} records.

 It is then passed through all the stages until it reaches the end of its life.
 Throughout the process it is the very same accumulator; it is therefore possible to store a value in it on one stage of the processing and retrieve the same value later on.